OBOFoundry/OBOFoundry.github.io/principles/fp-001-open.md

 2. We recommend that new ontologies carefully consider the choice of license.
 For example, [Creative Commons](https://creativecommons.org/) licenses like [CC0](https://creativecommons.org/publicdomain/zero/1.0/) and [CC-BY](https://creativecommons.org/licenses/by/4.0/) are popular open and understandable licenses.
 Many pros and cons of each license are laid out in [this discussion](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/285).

+Regardless of which license is chosen, it should be clearly stated in the ontology file.

 ### For ontology re-use

 1. The original source of an ontology must be credited according to the terms specified in the comment annotation of the ontology.